M. T. Mehdi

-Mohammed (or Mohammad) Taki Mehdi, commonly M. T. Mehdi (January 6, 1928 - February 23, 1998) was an Arab-American based in New York and one of the earliest pro-Palestinian activists in the United States, and often brash in his defense of the Palestinian cause.
+Mohammed (or Mohammad) Taki Mehdi, commonly M. T. Mehdi (January 6, 1928 - February 23, 1998) was an Arab-American based in New York, was one of the earliest pro-Palestinian activists in the United States, and firm in his defense of the Palestinian cause.
 He held debates on television and radio with many supporters of Israel, including the rabbi Meir Kahane.
+He said Sirhan acted justifiably in his assassination of Robert F. Kennedy.
 He died of cardiac arrest at Bellevue Hospital in 1998.

 Life

-M. T. Mehdi was born in Karbala Iraq (then in the British Mandate of Mesopotamia) in 1928.
+M. T. Mehdi was born in Karbala, Iraq (then in the British Mandate of Mesopotamia) in 1928.
+He was the second son born to El Hajj Abdullah Mehdi, the proprietor of a coffee shop in Karbala.
 He came to the United States to study at the University of California at Berkeley and achieved a doctorate in Political Science.
 He sued, successfully, the New York City Board of Education, requiring it to display Islamic crescents along with Christian and Jewish symbols during the holiday season.
 Out of his three daughters, Anisa Mehdi is a documentary filmmaker.

 M. T. Mehdi founded the Action Committee on American-Arab Relations, and interviewed Sirhan Sirhan several times during Sirhan's imprisonment, at which time Mehdi was the president of the American-Arab Relations Committee.